 contains(searchString)

-Performs a case-sensitive search to determine if searchString can be found inside this string.
-Returns true if found, otherwise false.
+Performs a case-sensitive search to determine if searchString can be found inside the String.
+Returns true if found, otherwise it returns false.

 slice(indexStart, indexEnd)

-Returns a new string containing the extracted section (up to indexEnd, which is optional) of the string.
-If indexEnd is not set, then returned string contains characters from indexEnd till the end of the string.
+Returns a new String containing the extracted section (up to indexEnd, which is optional) of the string.
+If indexEnd is not set, the returned String contains characters from indexEnd till the end of the String.

-Method works the same way as JavaScript slice method, so please refer to it's documentation.
+This method works in the same way as JavaScript's slice method, so please refer to it's documentation.

 What’s Next